Code-Institute-Submissions/katzur-yes-money_DecRes/TESTING.md

 <img src="https://res.cloudinary.com/katzur/image/upload/v1661539569/currency_kk2rq9.jpg">
 </details>

-<details> <summary> Delete COnfirmation Page</summary>
+<details> <summary> Delete Confirmation Page</summary>
 <img src="https://res.cloudinary.com/katzur/image/upload/v1661539569/delete_gpsaz2.jpg">
 </details>

 ## Issues and bugs
 1. Get Modal working with Delete button - I was able to create a modal for delete button, but it coudn't attach the delete option inside the modal to the expense/ income ID, hence needed to create a confirmation page in order to give the User a prompt asking for action verification.
-2. Loading Bootstrap CSS and JavaScript - the example I was using had a source code urls displayed locally as <link href="../../dist/css/bootstrap.min.css"> instead of <link href="https://getbootstrap.com/docs/4.0/dist/css/bootstrap.min.css"> which caused issues with recognizing the code.
+2. Loading Bootstrap CSS and JavaScript - the example I was using had a source code urls displayed locally as link href="../../dist/css/bootstrap.min.css" instead of link href="https://getbootstrap.com/docs/4.0/dist/css/bootstrap.min.css" which caused issues with recognizing the code.
 In effect - I couldn't get any styling until I edited them to https:// urls.
 3. Displaying FontAwesome icons within the HTML code.
 4. Search bar bug - when the User tries to search for an entry in the table, Search bar tends to double the output values (duplicates the entry).
 Once User presses backspace at least once - it comes back to normal, expected search result.